 The New Gym and more upgrades

 We were excited to add the new large gym next to The Oak Room.
 The new space will allow us to do more indoor activities.
-This year, we also expanded the Nurse’s Station and resuraced the pool deck.
+This year, we also expanded the Nurse’s Station and resurfaced the pool deck

 2025

-We completed the new Cottonwood Exchange and Swing Gazebo.
+We completed the new Cottonwood Exchange.
 We also relocated our woodworking space to a new area by the new gym.
 We added new activities such as Bazooka Ball & Crate Stacking.

 Camp Akiva Staff